JacobSz0/TherapyHub/journals/Kamron_Poosti.md

 ## March 6, 2023

 As a team we worked on deployment.
 As a team we worked on cleaning our code and removing all console.log and print statements.
 I worked with a SEIR to identify an issue with the 3rd party api being used for the project.
 The SEIR and I corrected the issue.
 As a team we discussed possible stretch goals.
 I completed a stretch goal to add a back button to the therapist profile pages to take a user back to the previous screen without having to hit the back button on the browser.

+## March 7, 2023

+I completed our README file.
+I assisted team with trouble shooting our issues with deployment.
+As a team we discovered the cause of some of our errors and corrected the errors.
+Tomorrow we plan on completing deployment and completing our merges.

+## March 8, 2023

+As a group my team and I worked with an instructor to deploy our app.
+As a team we troubleshooted some errors.
+As a team we worked on pipeline errors.
+I assisted a group member with their unit tests.
+I assisted another group member with troubleshooting their docker.